Panic Disorder and AgoraphobiaFeb 21 • 2019

 Signs & Symptoms

-A panic attack is a sudden rush of intense fear or discomfort, which reaches a peak within 10 minutes, and includes at least four of the following physical sensations or thoughts:
+A panic attack is a sudden rush of intense fear or discomfort, which reaches a peak within a few minutes and subsides within a few minutes.
+It includes at least four of the following physical sensations or thoughts:

 - Racing or pounding heart